 A Memorandum of Understanding between the Family Court, the Department for Child Protection and Legal Aid Western Australia (click here) guides interagency collaboration between the agencies in relation to Family Court proceedings.

-Family Consultants facilitate mandatory reporting to Communities of child abuse and neglect and/or family violence matters for the Court, and in the ongoing management of cases interact directly with Communities staff, or through the co-located Family Court Liaison Officer at the Court.
+Family Consultants facilitate mandatory reporting to the Department of child abuse and neglect and/or family violence matters for the Court, and in the ongoing management of cases interact directly with Department staff, or through the co-located Family Court Liaison Officer at the Court.

 Family Court Liaison Officer (FCLO) (known as Child Protection Consultant by Court personnel)

-Communities' Family Court Liaison Officer coordinates the sharing of relevant information between the Family Court and Communities, including matters in the Children’s Court.
+The Department's Family Court Liaison Officer coordinates information sharing between the Family Court and the Department, including matters in the Children’s Court.
 The FCLO is located at the Family Court, and can be contacted on (08) 9224 8248.

 Independent Children’s Lawyer